riolaf05/pannello-server/README.txt

 And then restart web server. (if you are trying to display this error on a php based webpage.

 Default port for "motion" web stream display is 8081

+Default port for "minidlna" web UI is 8200